Discover how and why I hiked the 75 mile Alta Via #1 trail, in the Italian Dolomites, in just 4.5 days. Here’s my story…

 About a 1/4 of the way up the same two Israelis I had passed on the way down to Lagazuoi Lake were about to pass me on the way up to Rif Lagazuoi.
 They stopped to chat.
 This seemed to brighten my mood.
 We chatted for a few minutes.

 They asked me about the Rocky Mountains.
 I asked them about where Israelis typically hike.
-They liked to hike in Europe.
+They enjoyed hiking in Europe.
 They didn’t have a hut booked for the night, which was not the best plan I had ever heard of, but they didn’t seem to mind.

 They were going to hike up to Rif Lagazuoi and take the tram down the backside of the mountain.
 From there they would stay somewhere in the valley on the road.
 For the next hour or so, I would pass them for a while, then they would pass me.
 At one point they asked me to take a picture of them.
 Normally, I wouldn’t find this noteworthy, but they proceeded to take their shirts off… odd.